 Pay attention that we do not collect any extra data but only the information that is necessary for the purpose of providing Maxpay Services.

 Maxpay Site and Services collect your personal data and activities with the system in order to safeguard you from scam, fraud, and misuse of any private data you might share.
-If your working station or mobile device has any malware, the system can notice that and take applicable measures.

 You should be aware that the main goal of gathering your personal data is to deliver effective, scalable, smooth, and personalized Maxpay experience.
 Hence, personal data we process might be used to: